cunla/RPSP/README.md

 All operations are done through RP4VM REST API.

 ###INSTALLATION

+####Deploying as a docker
+It is possible to build a docker from this project.
+After building the project, in the `target/` directory To build the docker which is based on the java8 docker, run the command `docker build -t rpsp target/` (use `sudo` if you are on a linux environment)

+After that you can run the docker using:
+`sudo docker run --name rpsp -e DB_URL=jdbc:mysql://127.0.0.1:3306/rpsp -e DB_USER=rpsp -e DB_PASSWORD=rpsp -p 9999:8080 -d rpsp`

+Alternatively you can simply run RPSP from dockerhub using `sudo docker run --name rpsp -e DB_URL=jdbc:mysql://127.0.0.1:3306/rpsp -e DB_USER=rpsp -e DB_PASSWORD=rpsp -p 9999:8080 -d shpboris/rpsp`

+Notice you need to define the environment variables to connect to the database RPSP will be using.
+`DB_URL` - The jdbc URL
+`DB_USER` - User to connect to database
+`DB_PASSWORD` - User password to connect to database

 ####Installation prerequisites:
  1. Java ver 1.8 and above
  2. 100 MB of available disk space